Reynaldiii/Reynaldiii/README.md

-Nama : Muhammad Reynaldi Dwi Saputra \n
+Nama : Muhammad Reynaldi Dwi Saputra.
-Nim  : 2802538510 \n
+Nim  : 2802538510.
-Kelas: PPTI 20 \n
+Kelas: PPTI 20.

 <!---
 Reynaldiii/Reynaldiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.